oscarsaleta/P4/README.md

 ## Binary tree

-The executable files have to be put in the following tree somewhere in the file system (this repository only contains the source to generate *p4.m* and *p4cgf.m*):
+The files have to be put in the following tree somewhere in the file system (this repository only contains the source to generate *p4.m* and *p4cgf.m*):

 * p4
     * bin: p4, lyapunov, separatrice, p4.m, p4gcf.m, p4smallicon.png, portrait.png